Key points

 Review the trust deed

-You and any other members should review the trust deed to see whether it sets out any specific requirements with regard to paying out a pension.
+You and any other trustees should review the trust deed to see whether it sets out any specific requirements with regard to paying out a pension.
 It may have certain processes or restrictions in place and these must be adhered to in order for the SMSF to be compliant.

 Review member entitlements